-German Climate Technology Initiative: Promoting climate-friendly biogas technology in Brazil
+German Climate Technology Initiative: Promoting climate-friendly biogas technology in Brazil (completed)

 Title: Brazilian-German Project on energy from Biogas – PROBIOGAS (DKTI)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)